eva5covergence/EVA5_AI_Projects_new/Readme/Session15_CapstoneProject/README2.md

 And to solve this kind of complex problem, we need to create encoder-decoder architecture.
 So we created one-encoder and multi-decoder architecture.
 Above 3 model network architectures has different backbones except Midas and PlanerCNN has common backbone ResNeXt101 & YoloV3 is having DarkNet-53 as backbone.

-Our high level design approach is taking ResNeXt101 as encoder and created 3 decoders from corresponding layers of 1) YOLOv3 excluding darknet, 2) Refinement & upsampling layers of Midas, and 3) fpn, rpn, refinement network & upsampling layers.
+**Our high level design approach:**

+    A) Encoder - ResNeXt101 as encoder and
+    B) created 3 decoders from corresponding layers of
+        1) YOLOv3 excluding darknet
+        2) Refinement & upsampling layers of Midas
+        3) fpn, rpn, refinement network & upsampling layers